myfintech/backend-weather-challenge/README.md

 ### Running the service locally via Make (without containerization)
 * To run the test suite once, run `make test:watch`
 * To run the test suite in `--watch` mode, run `make test:watch`.
   * In this mode, the test suite will run in full once, and then listen for changes.
   * If changes are detected, the suite will only rerun the affected specs.

-### Running the service via docker-compose (with containerization)

-* to run the service via `docker-compose`, simply run `docker-compose up` and the service will launch with the test suite running in `--watch` mode.
-  * In this mode, the test suite will run in full once, and then listen for changes.
-  * If changes are detected, the suite will only rerun the affected specs.